Libraries and the LGBTQ community: LGBTQ, classification and subject headings

 Recent literature has approached the issue of library classification from a queer theory perspective.
 In her 2013 article "Queering the Catalog: Queer Theory and the Politics of Correction", librarian Emily Drabinski defines the relationship between LGBTQ identity and the library as a historically contingent one.
 For Drabinski, "there can be no "correct" categorical or linguistic structures, only those that discursively emerge and circulate in a particular context."
 Drabinski says that a queer approach to cataloging includes reference librarians and users, who can engage in dialogue about underlying biases and help dismantle oppressive language.
 In a 2014 article, Drabinski, Amber Billey and K.R.
 Roberto criticized RDA Rule 9.7, which forces catalogers to assign a gender when creating authority records, leaving out non-binary and gender-fluid identities.
 Marika Cifor uses queer theory to argue that hatred should be used as an organizing principle in LGBT archives.
 She writes that "examining the arrangement and description of hate mail and messages, archival collecting around hate crimes, and documenting and describing queer and trans self-hatred demonstrates that hatred is a useful lens for examining and deconstructing normative power and its affective circulations and structures."

-Homosaurus has been an initiative introduced as an extensive LGBTQ+ controlled vocabulary.
+Homosaurus is an extensive LGBTQ+ controlled vocabulary that has been adopted by some academic and public libraries.